Payment Gateway Integration

 Step 5: Go Live and Monitor

-- After successful testing, you can go live and start accepting real payments.
+- After running successful tests, you may live launch your website and process real payments.

 Common Challenges in Payment Gateway Integration